 Companies in this industry underwrite insurance policies and annuities that are paid out in the case of death, illness, injury, or damage to property.
-Major companies include Anthem, AIG, MetLife, Prudential Financial, State Farm, and UnitedHealth (all based in the US), along with Allianz (Germany), Assicurazioni Generali (Italy), AXA (France), and Japan Post Insurance Company (Japan).
+Major companies include Anthem, AIG, MetLife, Prudential Financial, State Farm, and UnitedHealth (all based in the US), along with Allianz (Germany), Assicurazioni Generali (Italy), AXA (France), and Ping An Insurance (China).

-Major products include health and medical insurance, which accounts for about 40 percent of industry revenues, as well as life insurance (29 percent of revenue) and property and casualty insurance (27 percent).
+Major products include health and medical insurance, which accounts for about 40% of industry revenue, as well as life insurance (about 30% of revenue) and property and casualty insurance (about 25%).
 Other products include title insurance and reinsurance.